aq1018/active_model-better_errors/README.md

 API consumers to translate them in their own application and provide more flexibility for your API.

-## How `activemodel-better-errors` Helps
+## How Better Errors Work

-`activemodel-better-errors` helps by sperating the concerns of error message storage and presentation.
+`activemodel-better-errors` works by sperating the concerns of error message storage and presentation.
 `ActiveModel::Errors` really handles four tasks in a single class:

 * error data storage